Menu

 • Thank you Shaktii for not taking fees from us, infact giving us scholarships plus certificates.
 Thank you Shaktii for teaching Art, vocabulary, quiz games, technical maths, knowledgeable activities etc. and for taking us to visit many places Manibhavan, Byculla zoo, kidzania.

-Thank you Vimala Ma'am and all Shaktii mentors for staring Shaktii classes for girls.
+Thank you Vimala Ma'am and all Shaktii mentors for starting Shaktii classes for girls.
 I am glad to be a part of it.

 — Aarati Chavan